Molly's Hot Springs Idaho Wild Hot Spring Soaking

 From Highway ID-55 in Cascade,

-• Turn east onto NF-22/Warm Lake Road and follow it for 23.7 miles to FR 427/Stolle Meadow Road, located between mileposts 56 and 57 (approximately 4.3 miles past the Trail Creek Hot Springs pullout)
+• Turn east onto NF-22 (Warm Lake Road) and follow it for 23.7 miles to FR 427 (Stolle Meadow Road), located between mileposts 56 and 57 - about 4.3 miles past the Trail Creek Hot Springs pullout

 • Turn right onto Stolle Meadow Road and follow it for 3.2 miles to a fork

-• At the fork, turn right onto NF-474 and continue for 1 miles to the end of the road, where you'll find the pullout for Molly's Hot Springs Trailhead.
+• At the fork, turn right onto NF-474 and continue for 1 miles to a pullout on the right side of the road and a trailhead on the left.

-The road leading west has been closed to vehicles - walk this road for about 300 yards, cross the bridge, and then look for an overgrown trail on the right just past the bridge.
-Follow this trail north along the river for 0.1 mile to reach the hot springs.
+From the trailhead, follow a path to the river and hike about 300 yards to a bridge.
+Cross the bridge, then look for an overgrown trail on the right.
+Follow this trail along the river for approximately 0.1 mile to reach the hot springs.

 Leave a Reply